Understanding My Credit Score | Explaining Credit Scores

 What if I have no credit history?

-If you’ve never had any type of credit before, you might expect this to count in your favour with prospective lenders.
+If you’ve never had any credit before, you probably expect this to count in your favour with prospective lenders.
 Unfortunately, the opposite is often true.
-When you have no credit history, you’re something of an unknown as the lender can’t predict whether you’ll be able to keep up with your debt repayments.
-This ambiguity can make lenders more reluctant to lend to you.
+You’re an unknown without a credit history, as the lender can’t predict whether you will keep up with your debt payments.
+This ambiguity could make lenders more reluctant to lend you money.

 Keen to find out how tackling your debts could help you improve your credit score?
 Our friendly team of experts is here to help.
-Give us a call on 0161 8260 585 or send a message here
+Give us a call on 0161 660 0411 or send a message here.